fpereiro/gotoB/readme.md

    var type = teishi.type;
 ```

-We define `B`, the main object of the library, which will contain all its functions.
+We define `B`, the main object of the library.
 Note we also attach it to `window.B`, so that it is globally available to other scripts.

 This object has three keys that hold strings or numbers: